Incognito/rumprun_wiki_wiki/Create-a-static-site-with-nginx-on-rump.md

 You will need to install a program called `genisoimage` onto your system to build an ISO file which can be used to load the image onto bare metal.
 If you're having a hard time finding the package: `genisoimage` is included in a package called `cdrkit` on many systems.

-So all we need to do right now is run make:
+So all we need to do right now is run make, and point the C compiler to the version we just made with the toolchain:

-    make
+    RUMPRUN_CC=rumprun-bmk-cc make

-And that's created the unikernel into `./bin/nginx`.
+And that's created the Nginx part of the unikernel into `./bin/nginx`.
 We're almost ready, all that's left is to "bake" the image.
 Lets see what platforms you can bake for by using the command:

     rumpbake list

 You will probably see `hw_generic` which is a suitable option for our purposes.
 Now we bake the unikernel into a bootable unikernel called "nginx.bin" (you can pick any name really):

-    rumpbake hw_generic nginx.bin bin/nginx
+    rumpbake hw_generic ./nginx.bin bin/nginx

 Lastly, we will boot the image and provide the config files by using QEMU (make sure it is installed) by running this command: